-Foreign applicants will only be considered if they hold a current green card or other visa with work authorization by the time the match begins.
+Foreign applicants will only be considered if they are US citizens or permanent residents.
 The Ohio State University Department of Veterinary Clinical Sciences cannot provide work or study visas to internship applicants.

-- Foreign applicants must also meet the Graduate School Admissions requirements for the Test of English as a Foreign Language (TOEFL) (currently 550 for the paper-based TOEFL, 213 for the computer-based test, and 79 for the internet-based test).
-Applicants must have completed at least 6 weeks of instruction at an AVMA accredited institution and have at least 2 letters of recommendation from that experience.
+Foreign applicants must have completed at least 6 weeks of instruction at an AVMA accredited institution and have at least 2 letters of recommendation from that experience.

 - Health insurance will be provided by through the University.
 This includes full medical/dental/vision insurance.
 Plan information will be presented during orientation and the intern will be required to choose a plan type.
 While health insurance through the University is not required, some form of health insurance must be obtained (i.e., through parents or spouse).